benjaminglass1/noaa-backgrounds/README.md

 # noaa-backgrounds
-Sets desktop backgrounds to latest GOES-EAST imagery
+Sets desktop backgrounds to latest imagery from the GOES-EAST weather satellite.

+In order to have a "live" updating background, use Task Scheduler (on Windows) or systemd timers/cron jobs on Linux.
+A sample systemd timer is in the repository above.